parhamde/my-CV/README.md

 # my-CV
+my project
+if i start new project
-any my project im my new issues
+i create new issues 😉